alexisGrigoris/alexisGrigoris/README.md

 - 👋 Hi, I’m @alexisGrigoris
 - 📚 I have got my bachelor's degree in Computer Science at "SUNY Empire State University".
-- 📚 I am currently studying Universal Design of ICT in Norway at "Oslo Metropolitan University" for my Master's degree.
+- 📚 I am currently studying Universal Design of ICT in Norway at "Oslo Metropolitan University" for my Msc.
-- 👀 I’m interested in Frontend Development.
+- 👀 I’m interested in Full Stack Development.
 - 🌱 I’m currently learning The Frontend Developer Career Path on Scrimba.
 - 🎮 My hobbies are video games, and playing football.
 - 📫 How to reach me "alexisgrigoris@gmail.com".